-I’ve taken you through the basics of story mapping to start you off, but there are many more ways to use the approach to your advantage.
+I’ve taken you through the basics of Agile story mapping to start you off, but there are many more ways to use the approach to your advantage.
 For example, you can use it to map out your current system’s processes in order to spot inefficiencies, or as a roadmapping tool for your company strategy and continuous improvement plans.
 Whatever you do, story mapping is an effective and collaborative way of building understanding in teams.

 At Box UK we have a strong team of bespoke software consultants with more than two decades of bespoke software development experience, specialising in Agile consultancy and coaching services.
 If you’re interested in finding out more about how we can help you, contact us on +44 (0)20 7439 1900 or email firstname.lastname@example.org.